darklang/roadmap/src/framework/analysis-and-traces.md

 So

-* store 404s individually
+* store 404s separately
 * new handler and function executions get new traces
-* store traces so that they can be accessed by
+* store trace data in S3/Cloud Storage
+* add rate limiting so we only store a subset of traces (make configurable)

 ### Traces don't work well in functions